MaxSmile/i.2ul.top/README.md

-# 2ul.top Web Front
+# 2ul.top URL Shortener

-This is the official ReactJS web front for [2ul.top](https://2ul.top), an open-source URL shortening service developed by Vasilkoff CY Ltd. The project is designed to showcase DevOps best practices and is structured for easy understanding and contribution.
+This is the official web project for [2ul.top](https://2ul.top), an open-source URL shortening service developed by Vasilkoff CY Ltd. The project is designed to showcase DevOps best practices and is structured for easy understanding and contribution.

 ## DevOps Best Practices